 - 1. Academic Support Services, Academic Advisers, Faculty Expectations and College Policies. - 2.
 Student support services, IT services, Moodle, how to access registration information and the student email account. - 3.
 Library and learning services. - 4.
 Admissions and Registration matters, student enrolment. - 5.
 Student services, activities, and important dates to remember. - 6.
-A Campus tour. - 7.
-A question and answer session and advice about what it takes to be a successful student and - 8.
-How to enjoy the student life experience.
+A campus tours. - 7.
+A question and answer session and advice about what it takes to be a successful student. - 8.
+How to enjoy the experience of student life.